-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 to other parts of the property or cause a safety Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

 Structural movement

 Repair category:

 Notes: The property displays evidence of minor localised movement in the form of slight cracking.
 During the inspection, however, we identified no evidence of any recent or progressive settlement and all movement is therefore considered to be entirely historic and commensurate with a building of this age and design.
 It is our opinion that the movement would have no adverse effect on future saleability.